cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 ![Sketchnote Learning Path (Pt.
 1) by Karl Damke CC-BY](sketchnotes/sketchnote_learning_path_01.png){#small .center height=250}

-Sketch notes are something different for everyone and will always be different for you, depending on the situation.
+Sketchnotes are something different for everyone and will always be different for you, depending on the situation.
 Nevertheless, there are basic qualities that characterize a sketch mark that you still like to look at after years and that is also understandable for your colleagues, for example.
 Sketchnoter Mauro Toselli, whom we mentioned above, has been working on these qualities for years.
 We adopted his classification of the qualities of a sketch mark and built the katas on them.

 ![Sketchnote Learning Path (Pt.
 2) by Karl Damke CC-BY](sketchnotes/sketchnote_learning_path_02.png){#small .center height=250}